 Ujaan switched on the ultra-microscope that was hooked up to his computer to display the object being studied on the monitor.
 He could see the smallest details of the interior of the ball on his computer screen.
 Ten years ago, he had first detected the faint point of light at its core.
 Somehow, this mini-cosmos had traversed that first two hundred million years of the Universe’s existence in just a decade.
 In the next ten years too, the mini-Universe had become more enriched, and by studying the same, Ujaan, Dr Mukherjee, had discovered the secrets to quite a few mysteries of the Universe; answers to many questions that had been perplexing scientists for decades.
 Since the past two years, in scores of research laboratories spread underground the CERN facility, teams of scientists were engaged in deciphering the mysteries of this ball.

 Today, at 0010 hours another decade would be completed.
 Would something strange happen today also?
 Would it open some new avenues for scientific research?
 Maybe, if something ‘strange’ did happen today, it would usher in a new era of human development, wondered Ujaan.
 Maybe, they would be able to connect with a parallel universe, where the old Dr Arunabha Mukherjee would be working in tandem with a young Dr Ujaan Mukherjee to find solutions to complex problems of Physics.
 Ujaan placed his eyes over the viewing glass and adjusted the screws to sharpen the image.
-An otherworldly kaleidoscope appeared before his eye: galaxies, nebulae, clusters, stars, planets, and satellites, swimming across an ocean of darkness…. carrying within them the answers to myriad questions!Tags: Ankita, Short Story, Subhasish Mitra, Translated from Bengali, সপ্তম বর্ষ দ্বিতীয় সংখ্যা
+An otherworldly kaleidoscope appeared before his eye: galaxies, nebulae, clusters, stars, planets, and satellites, swimming across an ocean of darkness…. carrying within them the answers to myriad questions!Tags: Ankita, English Section, Short Story, Subhasish Mitra, Translated from Bengali, সপ্তম বর্ষ দ্বিতীয় সংখ্যা